-Coach Meredith enters his 5th season as head women’s basketball at Oregon Tech.
-Meredith is entering his 34th season coaching basketball with 28 seasons as a head coach at multiple levels and six seasons as an assistant coach at Santa Clara University, Humboldt State University, Santa Rosa Junior College and College of the Redwoods.
-This is Meredith’s 23rd year coaching women’s basketball.
+Scott is 147-80 at Tech as he enters his 8th season as head women’s basketball coach for the Lady Owls.
+Meredith is entering his 37th season coaching basketball with 31 seasons as a head coach at multiple levels and 26 coaching women's basketball specifically.
+At the collegiate level, Meredith spent six seasons as an assistant coach at Santa Clara University, Humboldt State University, Santa Rosa Junior College and College of the Redwoods before arriving in Klamath Falls.

-Meredith and his wife Priscilla were married in Tokyo, Japan where he taught English as a Second Language and played fast pitch softball.
-They have 2 children, daughter Hayley and son Treyce.
+Scott and his wife Priscilla were married in Tokyo, Japan where he taught English as a second language and played fast pitch softball.
+They have two children, daughter Hayley and son Treyce.